 And if you’re already too angry to care, it might be time to find a new boyfriend.

-A: I am really sorry if this is the case because when we have just had a baby our self confidence may sometimes be at an all time low as we adjust to the pressures of becoming a mum (whether for the first time or subsequently).
+I am really sorry if this is the case because when we have just had a baby our self-confidence may sometimes be at an all-time low as we adjust to the pressures of becoming a mum (whether for the first time or subsequently).

 I am sure you are torn between feeling awful and wanting to kick him to the kerb.